Chelsea's Willian cautious about resuming even without fans - WHIZ News

-SAO PAOLO (AP) — Chelsea winger Willian is relishing the Premier League resuming, with some reservations during the coronavirus pandemic.
+SAO PAULO (AP) — Chelsea winger Willian is relishing the English Premier League resuming, with some reservations during the coronavirus pandemic.

 “I play against someone and I get the virus then I go home after the game to stay with my family and pass the virus to my wife or daughters.
 So we have to be careful about that.”